Doctor of Optometry Degree

 Applicants to the Doctor of Optometry program need to demonstrate at least three years of undergraduate preparation.
 Within this period of study the student must have credits for the following specific course work:

 Prerequisite courses form the entering knowledgebase for our optometry program.
 Therefore to demonstrate mastery of this knowledgebase, we require a grade no lower than C in these courses.
-Prerequisite courses taken at a community college may be accepted; however we strongly prefer courses taken at your degree granting College or University.
-No more than 50% of the prerequisites may be taken at a community college.
-Advanced Placement courses will be accepted if the degree granting college has accepted the credit and the student has achieved a score of 4 or 5 on the College Board Advanced Placement Test.
+If a grade of less than C is attained in a prerequisite course the requirement may be waived if the student has received a score of no lower than 300 on the corresponding section of the Optometry Admissions Test (OAT).
+Prerequisite courses taken at a community college may be accepted; however we strongly prefer courses taken at your College or University at which your degree will be conferred.
+Advanced Placement courses will be accepted if the degree-granting college has accepted the credit and the student has achieved a score of 4 or 5 on the College Board Advanced Placement Test.

 The Optometry Admission Test (OAT) is a prerequisite for entrance.
 For informational materials regarding the OAT, contact the testing program using the information below: